 Complete these five steps:

-All candidates must first complete an Application for Graduation with the Office of Records and Registration by the deadline dates listed below.
+All candidates must first complete an Application for Graduation with Records and Registration by the deadline dates listed below.
 If you have missed this date, please go directly to Records and Registration or contact them at extension 3100.

 Application due dates if you're planning to graduate in: